*Updated 12/24 to include Polaroid Lovers

 ***Caveat Number Three: I’d like to file anything that I’ve written below in the ever-so-subjective ‘prisoner of the moment’ category.
 If I were to repeat this process six months from now, my results would probably change.

 I know what you’re thinking: how did the Grammy-nominated debut wind up at the bottom of this list?
-Well, for all of the talent Jarosz flashes on 2009’s Song Up In Her Head, the album ultimately pales a bit in comparison to much of her later work.
+Well, for all of the talent Jarosz flashes on 2009’s Song Up In Her Head, the album ultimately pales in comparison to much of her later work.
 That’s not to say that Song Up In Her Head is an underwhelming release, because it’s not.
 Jarosz’s debut is, by and large, an impressively cohesive listen–there’s an undeniable charm to the singer’s wide-eyed songwriting and chops-heavy instrumentation.
 That all said, there’s little here that Jarosz doesn’t refine on later releases.
-Besides, every list needs a starting point, and the fact that this critically-acclaimed debut winds up at the bottom of this ranking only speaks to the impeccable quality of Jarosz’s catalog.
+Besides, every list needs a starting point, and the fact that this critically-acclaimed debut winds up at the bottom only speaks to the impeccable quality of what follows.

 The Book of Right On (Highlights):

 An early standout, “Edge of a Dream” is a hauntingly beautiful ballad that highlights Sarah’s delicate vocals and intricate banjo playing.
-Lyrically, the song explores the bittersweet nature of love and the inevitability of change, creating a sense of melancholy that lingers long after the last notes fade away.
 Featuring one of the album’s best vocals, “Tell Me True” is another highlight that continues to make its way into Jarosz’s live set.

 Pay It No Mind (Lowlights):